davodey/davidodey/_posts/blog/javascript/2015-12-07-writing-a-basic-jquery-plugin.markdown

 {% endhighlight %}

-Passing the options like this in the markup, overwrite any of the default values in the script.
+Passing the options like this in the markup, overwrite any of the default values we added to the script.

 We’ve now created the basic foundation for our plugin.
 The plugin can accept private variables and should play nice with other libraries.
 We’ve created a new method that will be called when we want to run the script and we have the ability to pass multiple options, AWESOME.